 Since 2018, I spent a long time in bed and slowly gained more mobility over time.
-Presently, I am “functionally leaking”—or semi-functionally at least.
+For most of 2021-2022, I was “functionally leaking”—or semi-functionally at least.
 Since 2021, I live independently.
 My brother and his partner come over once a week to help with groceries, laundry, and batch cooking when needed.

 I have set up the apartment I’m in with accessible options to help me day-to-day.
 I walk 3km a few times a week when weather allows.
 I stand up to type and write when I can, trying to make the most of my few “up” hours a day.
 Some of that time goes to the basics of living alone, like cooking or doing dishes or the like.
 Mostly, it’s a day of calculus: how much can I do before I need to lay flat again?